rezamarzban/electromagnetic/README.md

 # electromagnetic
 Electromagnetic formulas, simulation softwares and codes

-The goal of these codes is knockout the complex physics electromagnetic equations and calculations by few lines of MATLAB and Python codes.
-It is head of complex physics electromagnetic equations and calculations, It goes straight to the point instead of giving foliage for solving the problem immediately.
+The goal of these codes is to simplify complex electromagnetic physics equations and calculations into just a few lines of MATLAB and Python code.
+These codes get straight to the point, avoiding unnecessary details, to solve problems efficiently.

-All chapter equations of a physics electromagnetic book gathered together in few lines of MATLAB and Python codes here.
-For example deriving and calculating Poynting Vector integral from farfield radiation electricity field equation for calculating most critical antenna behaviors such as radiated power and radiation resistance in few lines of Python code:
+All the equations from a physics textbook on electromagnetism are condensed into a few lines of MATLAB and Python code here.
+For example, deriving and calculating the Poynting Vector integral from the far-field radiation electric field equation allows you to determine critical antenna behaviors such as radiated power and radiation resistance in just a few lines of Python code:

 short dipole antenna equations